SalihCanBinboga/grpc_client_flutter/README.md

 # Flutter gRPC Client Example

 This project demonstrates how to create a [gRPC](https://grpc.io/ "gRPC") client in Flutter.
 The project uses the grpc package from pub.dev to create the client.

+Server implementation source code can be found [here](https://github.com/SalihCanBinboga/basic_grpc_typescript_example "here").

 ## Articles